-Periodic platelet counts and hematocrits are recommended during the entire course of heparin therapy, regardless of the route of administration.
+Periodically monitor platelet counts, hematocrit, and occult blood in stool during the entire course of heparin therapy, regardless of the route of administration.

-2.4 Therapeutic Anticoagulant Effect with Full-Dose Heparin
+2.3 Therapeutic Anticoagulant Effect with Full-Dose Heparin

 The dosing recommendations in Table 1 are based on clinical experience.
 Although dosages must be adjusted for the individual patient according to the results of suitable laboratory tests, the following dosage schedules may be used as guidelines: